BruceEckel/WinterTechForum-hugo/content/travel/index.md

     addresses."
 From the [Alpine Express home
     page](http://alpineexpressshuttle.com), click on "Reservations," then, below
     "Gunnison/Crested Butte Airport to/from Crested Butte," select either "Adult Round Trip" or "Adult One Way."
-Put in the date, the bus arrival time under "flight arrival time", and put "Powerstop" in the space labeled "Name of Hotel/Condo or Lodging Address."
+Put in the date, the bus arrival time (6:30 pm) under "flight arrival time", and put "Powerstop" in the space labeled "Name of Hotel/Condo or Lodging Address."
 You can leave the rest of the fields alone.
     Alpine Express will email you a confirmation.
 If you need to you can also